Clinical Professor, Departments of Psychiatry and Urologic Sciences, Faculty of Medicine, University of British Columbia

 Physician Consultant, GF Strong Sexual Health Rehabilitation Service

-Research InterestsAutonomic Dysreflexia; Fertility; Plasticity; Sensory substitution; Sexual rehabilitation
+Research InterestsAutonomic Dysreflexia; Clinical Research; Fertility; Fertility rehabilitation; Neuroplasticity; Plasticity; Sensory substitution; Sexual rehabilitation; Sperm retrieval

-Dr. Elliott’s focus is on community sexual health work, outpatient sexual rehabilitation, and fertility following SCI.
+Dr. Elliott’s focus is on outpatient sexual and fertility rehabilitation, and community awareness of sexual health after SCI.
+She has been an active participant in the Sexual Health Rehabilitation Service for over 30 years dealing with persons with various neurological diagnosis.
 As part of her work with the Vancouver Sperm Retrieval Clinic, she and her colleagues work to improve sperm retrieval techniques and conception rates in men with ejaculatory disorders.
-Since the 1980s, their work has enabled approximately 100 children to be born to families living with spinal cord injuries.
-She also researches prostate cancer in her consultative role in the Men’s Health Initiative in Vancouver, aiming to facilitate sexual rehabilitation for men with prostate cancer while also developing survivorship programs as part of a wider approach to dealing with prostate cancer.
+Since the 1980s, their work has enabled approximately 125 children to be born to families living with spinal cord injuries.
+She has also participated in studies on breastfeeding a peripartum issues in women with SCI with consumer publications and pending international guidelines on breastfeeding and other peripartum issues such as autonomic dysreflexia, mobility and postpartum depression issues after SCI.
+She also developed, with the Sexual Health Clinician, the Sexual Health module in the Prostate Cancer Supportive Care (PCSC) program in the Prostate Center, aiming to facilitate sexual rehabilitation for men with prostate cancer while also developing survivorship programs as part of a wider approach to dealing with prostate cancer, and continues to assist in a consultative role.
 The challenges of living with prostate cancer are similar to those of living with SCI, in that sexuality is a high priority and appropriate management can have a positive effect on quality of life.
-For Dr. Elliott, it is her privilege to be able to work with men and their partners struggling with such life-changing issues, and see them at their most vulnerable and open.
+She is now on an International Panel for the TrueNTH Sexual Health Guideline in Prostate Cancer Survivorship funded by Movember.
+For Dr. Elliott, it is her privilege to be able to work with men with neurological or surgical changes and their partners struggling with such life-changing issues, and see them at their most vulnerable and open.
 She has gained immeasurable respect for them because of it.

 Dr. Elliott is a Clinical Professor in the Departments of Psychiatry and Urologic Sciences at the University of British Columbia and a Principal Investigator at ICORD.
-She is the Medical Director of the BC Centre for Sexual Medicine, Co-Director for the Vancouver Sperm Retrieval Clinic, Medical Director of the Men’s Sexual Assessment and Rehabilitation Service at the Prostate Centre, and Physician Consultant to the GF Strong Sexual Health Rehabilitation Service.
+She is the Medical Director of the BC Centre for Sexual Medicine, Co-Director for the Vancouver Sperm Retrieval Clinic, and Physician Consultant to the GF Strong Sexual Health Rehabilitation Service and a continuing affiliate of the PCSC program.
 She is also a past Chair of the Canadian Male Sexual Health Council.

-Dr. Elliott is also working on new techniques and devices related to penile vibratory stimulation (PVS), a sperm retrieval method useful for men with higher level SCI.
+Dr. Elliott is also working on new techniques and devices related to penile vibratory stimulation (PVS), a sperm retrieval method useful for men with higher level SCI, of which she participated in a recent trial with other international experts on the Ferticare 2.
 She also studies the problems of autonomic dysreflexia (AD), a blood pressure problem common in people with SCI, and the dangers it poses, so that the very act of sex could be fatal for a person with SCI.
 She is involved in studying measures to safely reduce the risk posed by sexual acts without compromising sexual functioning.
-Dr. Elliott is also actively involved in the education of physicians and allied health care professionals through her work developing a sexual health rehabilitation primer course as part of a course stream for nurses at the British Columbia Institute of Technology.
+She recently participated in the publication of Clinical Professional Guidelines for autonomic dysreflexia sponsored by the Paralysed Veterans of America.
+Dr. Elliott is also actively involved in the education of physicians and allied health care professionals through her work developing a sexual health rehabilitation primer course as part of a course stream for nurses at the British Columbia Institute of Technology and is also collaborating with a London ON based rehabilitation center on modules for sexual rehabilitation .
 Based on learning and proficiency, it is designed to increase the knowledge of sexual health for practitioners.

 Dr. Elliott finds the opportunity to mix with other physicians and surgeons to be one of the greatest assets that ICORD and the Blusson Spinal Cord Centre have to offer, as it brings together clinical research, rehabilitation research, physicians, nurses, physiotherapists and occupational therapists all within a single physical space, and all focused on solving similar problems from different perspectives in a team effort.

 With fellow PI Dr. Jaimie Borisoff, Dr. Elliott has also worked on pilot studies with the BrainPort.
 The BrainPort is a sensory substitution device which is commonly used with a video camera to translate visual information into a stimulation pattern that is displayed on the user’s tongue.
-With Dr. Borisoff, Dr. Elliott has shown that the use of the BrainPort tongue device has the potential to re-awaken some sexual sensory signals below the level of an SCI.
+With Dr. Borisoff, Dr. Elliott has shown that the use of the BrainPort tongue device has the potential to re-awaken some sexual sensory signals below the level of an SCI .
+She hopes to continue to participate in newer research on neuromodulation as noted above.

 Techniques employed in the lab: